Septic Services in Montgomery, TX

 Montgomery is a small historic town of about 2,500 people that happens to share its name with the county it sits in.
 That creates some confusion for newcomers, but locals know the distinction: the City of Montgomery is a separate municipality within Montgomery County, with its own character distinct from the county seat in Conroe.

 The town has a charming historic downtown that dates back to the Republic of Texas era, surrounded by a mix of estate properties, rural acreages, and newer developments attracted by the Lake Conroe proximity.
-According to the Texas A&M AgriLife Extension OSSF program, over 2.2 million septic systems operate across Texas, and Montgomery County ranks among the state's highest-growth areas for new permits.
+Many homes here are on generous lots that have relied on septic systems for decades.
 The combination of historic properties with aging systems and newer homes on challenging soil creates steady demand for septic services.

 Montgomery's mix of historic downtown properties, large estate lots, and proximity to Lake Conroe means local septic companies see the full range of service needs.